 Published on: Jan 14, 2017 @ 01:12 (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

 In 1982, the FISA (former ruling committee of the FIA) introduced its totally revamped regulations to replace all previous road racing and rallying classes into only 4 groups; N (normal cars), A (touring cars), B (grand touring cars), and C (prototypes).
 For most people, Group B is strictly synonymous with the high-flying and fire-spitting rally cars of the Golden Era, but did you know that it wasn’t created exclusively for rallying?
-In fact, the FISA had hoped that the new Group B category would also be used in circuit racing to replace the previous “silhouette” Group 5 racers.
-However, it is not quite clear why FISA Group B circuit racing never really took off.
-This mystery will be largely debunked here.
+In fact, the FISA had hoped that the new Group B category would also be used in circuit racing to replace the previous Group 4 grand tourers and to some extent the super-fast “silhouette” Group 5 prototypes.
+However, it is not quite clear why FISA Group B circuit racing never really took off, especially in the World Sportscar Championship (WSC), hence this mystery will be largely debunked here.

 QUICK BROWSE CONTENT

 - GROUP 5: The Silhouette Formula – Group B’s Lax Predecessor

 - GROUP B: How it Cursed Silhouette Circuit Racing